sangramjagtap2108/CMPE-255-DM-Assignments/Assignment 3/README.md

 Publish a Medium.com article summarizing the project and its findings.
 Prepare a research paper based on the project.

-### Project Structure
+### Assignment Structure
-The project is structured into the following sections:
+The assignment is structured into the following sections:

 ### CRISP-DM Methodology:
 [Medium](https://medium.com/@sangramjagtap096/this-research-aims-to-predict-avocado-prices-using-various-machine-learning-algorithms-and-bf7a48d5a6d7)